rkc572/Game-Project/README.md

 # Game-Project
-Game project repository for COSC 4348 / COSC 6348
+Game project repository for COSC 4348 / COSC 6348 (Introduction to Game Art and Animation)